evhub/coconut/DOCS.md

 ### Lambdas

 Coconut provides the simple, clean `->` operator as an alternative to Python's `lambda` statements.
-The operator has the same precedence as the old statement.
+The syntax for the `->` operator is `(arguments) -> expression`.
+The operator has the same precedence as the old statement, which means it will often be necessary to surround the lambda in parentheses.

+Additionally, Coconut also supports an implicit usage of the `->` operator of the form `(-> expression)`, which is equivalent to `((_=None) -> expression)`, which allows an implicit lambda to be used both when no arguments are required, and when one argument (assigned to `_`) is required.

 ##### Rationale